FOOT CARE ADVICE AND COVID 19

 There are two main aspects to foot health – footwear and footcare.

 Firstly footwear.
-Just because most of us are spending extra time at home, does not mean one should be wearing slippers, mules or flip-flops all day.
-You may not feel that much is being demanded from your feet but think of what you are actually doing: cooking (exploring new culinary skills), Spring cleaning/de-cluttering, new hobbies and activities with the kids, gardening, DIY etc. All involve lots of standing and movement, so require a good shoe to provide shock absorption and stability.
+Just because a lot of us are spending extra time at home, does not mean one should be wearing slippers, mules or flip-flops all day.
+You may not feel that much is being demanded from your feet but think of what you are actually doing: more exercise and walking, new hobbies and activities with the kids, gardening, DIY etc. All involve lots of standing and movement, so require a good shoe to provide shock absorption and stability.
 A lightweight trainer or substantial strap shoe is ideal in the house for adults and children, with more robust trainers or boots worn outside – and inside if doing DIY where feet could be injured if something heavy dropped on them!

 If working from home involves lots of sitting in front of the computer etc remember to flex your feet and legs and wriggle your toes regularly to keep the circulation moving and get up and move around at frequent intervals to stretch muscles.

-Bare feet or just socks feel nice when worn during chill times with feet up reading or watching a film but remember that more people, activities and time in the house can mean more things on the floor.
-If you walk around bare foot or just in your socks, be aware of needles, nails, glass, staples and other items that could cause an unpleasant injury to your foot.
+Bare feet or just socks feel nice when worn during relaxation times with feet up reading or watching a film but remember that if you walk around bare foot or just in your socks, be aware of needles, nails, glass, staples and other items that could cause an unpleasant injury to your foot.

-As for footcare – well plenty of time for that now!
-Daily care is very routine – having washed feet, gently pumice any dry areas or hard skin, rinse and dry thoroughly.
-If toes are close together &/or have a tendency to be moist inbetween, apply surgical spirit (or old cologne/aftershave if you cannot get the spirit at the moment) and use moisturiser on the rest of the foot.
+As for footcare – Daily care is very routine – having washed feet, gently pumice any dry areas or hard skin, rinse and dry thoroughly.
+If toes are close together &/or have a tendency to be moist inbetween, apply surgical spirit and use moisturiser on the rest of the foot.
 For people who find it difficult to reach their feet, use a long handled foot file or emery board instead of pumice and dry the feet with a hair dryer.
 Drip the spirit onto the toes or use a cotton bud and apply moisturiser with a long handled spatula/wooden spoon to the top of one foot, then rub the bottom of the other foot over it.

 Hard skin and corns that get beyond control by routine care, may start to become uncomfortable.
-Please DO NOT resort to pedicure blades or corn plasters etc They can cause more problems.
-If possible use a cushion insole in the shoe or, if insufficient to alleviate the discomfort (or no room in the shoe), use felt padding or double thickness corn PADS (NOT plasters with acid in) which you can purchase in the chemist.
+Please DO NOT resort to pedicure blades or corn plasters etc they can cause more problems.
+Ring the Clinic for an appointment as soon as possible and in the meantime, use felt padding or double thickness corn PADS (NOT plasters with acid in) which you can purchase in the chemist.
 Cut a horseshoe shape so that the sore area sits in the centre, with the open ‘wings’ towards the front of the foot and the thickness of the pad behind the sore area.

 If an area on the toe or foot becomes Very painful, it maybe you have an infected or ulcerated site.
 Pad the area as above and apply a dressing over the top, then ring us for advice.